 Putin’s Declaration of War: “To Protect Russian Citizens”

-By: Johnny Bez
+By: Johnny Bez 25/25 Fine job.

 Violence rose to a peak last week during the protests on the Maidan.
 Death tolls rose to the hundreds per day as pro-Russian snipers killed the children of an independent Ukraine, one shot at a time.
 The square erupted in flames and the former Ukrainian president, Victor Yanukovich, fled for his life.
 The Ukrainian demonstrators seized parliament and with the president nowhere to be found, essentially the government of Ukraine.
 As pro-Ukrainian parliament for the first time, they voted to officially free political enemy and unjustly accused Tymoshenko.
 They unanimously voted 380:0 to strip Yanukovich of all presidential ranking and issued an arrest warrant for mass murder.
 Consequently, the current Prime minister will act as president in the interim until the election in December.
 Two days later, Yanukovich showed up at the airport in Kharkiv, a traditionally Russian dominated city, and tried to leave the country.
 The Russian Oligarch who owned the airport and was a supporter of Yanukovich in 2004 surprisingly denied Yanukovich access to the plane, forcing the dictator and his twenty armed guards to leave via car.